GuruMaps/iOSManual/03-settings.md

 #### Offline maps

 Vector map source is set by default.
 Once you’ve downloaded the map \(**Internet connection required**\), it will be available offline.
-Vector maps are detailed, smooth, fast and provide high quality image rendered in real time on the device.
+Vector maps are detailed, smooth, fast and provide high-quality image rendered in real time on the device.
 It takes up less storage space than raster maps.

 Read also: [Vector Maps Settings](/01-launching-the-application.md#interfaceOverview).

-**Note**: you can also use your own maps in .sqlitedb and .mbtiles formats, previously created on computer and then imported into your device.
+**Note**: you can also use your own maps in .sqlitedb and .mbtiles formats, previously created on a computer and then imported into your device.
 Such maps can be viewed offline even when your mobile device has no internet connection.
-However any personal raster/tile maps will use considerably more space than vector maps you may install.
+However, any personal raster/tile maps will use considerably more space than vector maps you may install.

 Read also: [Offline Maps Import](/04-tips-and-tricks-and-troubleshooting.md).